 Because nonbinary people don’t conform to the binary view of gender, language is having to evolve.
 Many nonbinary people go by gender neutral pronouns.

-Personally, I prefer the pronouns “they/them” over either “she/her” or “he/him.”
+Personally, I use the pronouns “they/them” and prefer them over “she/her” or “he/him.”

 Thankfully, on September 17, 2019, the Merriam-Webster dictionary added this new definition for the word “they,” defining it as a way to refer to nonbinary individuals who identify as neither male nor female.

 Today, it’s getting easier for nonbinary people to change their names and gender in public records.

 And, many educational institutions are now recognizing gender non-conforming individuals by developing healthcare programs and gender-neutral bathrooms.